GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Related Work

-{\bf Gradient-Based Data and Parameter Selection.} Gradient-based strategies have been extensively studied in data selection and coreset construction \cite{aljundi2019gradient}, where the goal is to identify a representative or influential subset of training data \cite{borovicka2012selecting, rolf2021representation}.
-Methods such as Coreset Selection \cite{killamsetty2021gradmatchgradientmatchingbased, mirzasoleiman2020coresetsdataefficienttrainingmachine} and Gradient Matching \cite{aljundi2019gradient} leverage the similarity or norm of training gradients to preserve performance while reducing dataset size.
-Inspired by these ideas, recent works have begun to explore gradient-based criteria for parameter-efficient tuning.
-In the context of prompt learning, Q-Tuning \cite{guo2024q} proposes managing a fixed-size prompt queue but does not use explicit gradient scoring to retain or merge prompts.
-Our work draws inspiration from the coreset literature and extends it to the prompt space by dynamically evaluating gradient norms of prompt embeddings, allowing us to merge less informative prompts and improve scalability under long task sequences.
+Gradient-based strategies have been extensively studied in data selection and coreset construction \citep{aljundi2019gradient}, where the goal is to identify a representative or influential subset of training data \citep{borovicka2012selecting, rolf2021representation}.
+Methods such as Coreset Selection \citep{killamsetty2021gradmatchgradientmatchingbased, mirzasoleiman2020coresetsdataefficienttrainingmachine,hao2023bilevel} and Gradient Matching \citep{aljundi2019gradient} leverage the similarity or norm of training gradients to preserve performance while reducing dataset sizes.
+In the context of prompt learning, some recent works have begun to reduce the prompt memory.
+For example, Q-Tuning \citep{guo2024q} uses a PCA-based eviction and L2P \citep{wang2022learning} keeps updating the same set of prompts over time.